-- A widely shared sense of the contribution of different communities to a shared vision. - A strong sense of individual rights and responsibilities within the school community. - That all children and parents feel they are being treated fairly and have the same opportunities. - That children trust Pondhu School to act fairly. - We have strong and positive relationships. - e.g. all children / stakeholders were invited to contribute to the school motto. - regular formal and informal opportunities for discussion and contact with staff and governors e.g Parents Forum, individual consultations, open days, morning duty, parent questionnaires. - pupil voice is heard through School Council, Eco Club, House captains, RRSA, survey questionnaires.
+- There is a widely shared sense of the contribution of different communities to a shared vision. - There is a strong sense of individual rights and responsibilities within the school community. - All children and parents feel they are being treated fairly and have the same opportunities. - Children trust the school to act fairly. - We have strong and positive relationships.